Monte-M/advertise-website-fe-MM/README.md

 1. Open this repository in your source-code editor;
 2. Run npm install;
-3. Change .env example file name to .env
+3. Change .env example file name to .env;
 4. Run npm start;
 5. Enjoy this website.